AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 If you have a day left or decide to skip of my awesome suggestions 🙂 then you could do a day trip to one of these gorgeous places (though more driving included).

-The Dolomite Mountains are a unique and stunning destination in northern Italy and I hope this post has given you a good idea about where to go and what to do in the Dolomites.
+The Dolomite Mountains are a unique and stunning destination in northern Italy and I hope this post has given you a good idea about the best things do in the Dolomites.
+Driving in the Dolomites wasn’t always fun (these narrow mountain streets just not my favorite streets) but I enjoyed my Dolomites itinerary and all the beautiful places.
 You won’t be disappointed when you see the beautiful scenery, culture, and history that make up this Italian jewel.